LATEST ARTICLE

 • Lifestyle changes: Altering one's dietary practices, exercise patterns, and quitting smoking significantly reduces the progression of kidney diseases.

-• Dialysis: In patients with end-stage or kidney failure, dialysis is a blood purification method.
+• Dialysis: For individuals with end-stage or kidney failure, dialysis is a blood purification method.

 • Kidney transplantation: In end-stage renal disease cases, transplantation of a kidney may need to be done.